cloudogu/cesapp-lib/docs/development/the_logging_interface_en.md

 These are divided into five groups:

-- `Print`
-   - is always printed, especially interesting for CLI applications
 - `Error`
    - an application error has occurred, a stack trace may give information about the code path where the error occurred
 - `Warn`